 "That's the way the mornings often go," Dyer said.
 "Business will pick up this afternoon and over the weekend.
 Sunday is our busiest day."

 She fell silent for a moment, watching the traffic pulse by on Broadway.
 "Of course, what happened in December didn't save us long term," she said.
 "Aaron's blog and the public's response formed a once-in-a-lifetime thing, and it only worked because it wasn't forced or premeditated.
-Lightning's not about to strike again, but once was enough.
+Lighting's not about to strike again, but once was enough.
 It reminded people about the importance of the independent neighborhood business.
 It drove home the fact that where you shop matters."

 Then the phone rang.
 As Dyer handled the call, it occurred to me that the Broadway Books story might fall short of a miracle after all.
-Had the store not offered a product of value and been well managed over a long period of time, Aaron's inspired bolt of guerrilla marketing wouldn't have saved it.
+Had the store not offered a product of value and been well managed over a long period of time, Aaron's inspired bolt of guerilla marketing wouldn't have saved it.
 Had his relationship with his mother been less affectionate and respectful, he never would have generated that bolt.

 Dyer finished the call, and another lull descended.
 She asked me what book I was reading.
 I confessed that, since the previous September, I hadn't read much of anything more challenging than the sports page.
 Paradoxically, the more I needed the solace and company of a good book, the less able I felt to read one.
 My attention span was shot.
 I burned time by staring at the computer or TV.
 I had surrendered to the scourge.

 The bookseller gave me an empathetic but unforgiving nod.
 "Follow me," Dyer said.
 "I think I've got something you'll like."